George Selvie

-George Selvie (born March 6, 1987) is a former American football defensive end in the National Football League for the St. Louis Rams, Carolina Panthers, Jacksonville Jaguars, Dallas Cowboys and New York Giants.
-He was drafted by the St. Louis Rams in the seventh round of the 2010 NFL Draft.
-He played college football at the University of South Florida.
+George Selvie (born March 6, 1987) is an American former professional football player who was a defensive end in the National Football League (NFL) for the St. Louis Rams, Carolina Panthers, Jacksonville Jaguars, Dallas Cowboys and New York Giants.
+He played college football for the South Florida Bulls, earning consensus All-American honors in 2007.
+He was selected by the St. Louis Rams in the seventh round of the 2010 NFL draft.

-Early years
+Early life

 Selvie moved several times during his childhood, while following father's military career.
 He attended Pine Forest High School in Pensacola, Florida, where he was a two-way player at center and defensive tackle.
 As a senior, he totaled 55 tackles and 6 sacks.

 He received second-team Class 3A and Emerald Coast All-star honors.
 He was considered only a two-star recruit by Rivals.com and was not ranked nationally.
 He also competed in weightlifting.